 “Paulette drove up with the bumper almost touching my nose,” said Milt, “and I started crawling into the back. “

 She added, “It was a long, bouncy ride out of the pasture because it’s quite rough, and he was in quite a lot of pain.
 He was in shock too, I think.”

-Back at the house, they called 911.
+Once at the house, Paulette called 911.
 First responders made the long drive to the ranch and determined Milt was in critical condition, transporting him to the nearest town, where STARS picked him up and flew him to a trauma centre that would have otherwise been a three-hour drive away.

 “One of the things that we were kind of worried about was, How is dad is going to last three hours in a vehicle all the way to the city?” said Peyton.
 “And then we found out that STARS was coming and we felt so much more relieved that he didn’t have to suffer through the pain of bouncing down a bumpy highway.
 That kind of calmed our worries a little bit that he was going to get to safety quicker.”

 “When I met with my STARS crew… Mack

 the medic (flight paramedic Ryan MacMillan) said, ‘We knew how bad it was.
 We knew that it could be critical, and that’s why we came.

 “To have that, to have people that know that and can respond that quickly to somebody whose life might be in danger, it’s crucial.”

 The Mastads were STARS supporters long before the accident.